 I am a member of BACP (British Association for Counselling and Psychotherapy), and as such am bound by its Ethical Framework for Good Practice.

-I run a private practice on the outskirts of Virginia Water, and work with young people and adults who are experiencing relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.
+My private practice is convenient to reach from Chertsey or Virginia Water.
+I work with young people and adults who are experiencing sadness, relationship difficulties, depression, anxiety, stress, bereavement and loss, and low self-esteem.